When you buy land for the first time, you may not know what’s actually included in a transaction when only the surface rights are conveyed.

 This clause is typically intended to protect the surface rights owner and his or her water.

 Because water is used for drilling and for the production of oil and gas, it can be affected by the extraction process.

 As a result, oil and gas companies will often test the groundwater before and after a well is drilled.

 If the water is affected, then efforts will be made to correct the problems.

-In a clause like this, it states that the oil and gas company will agree to restore the land to its original condition to the best of their ability.
+A clause like this states that the oil and gas company will agree to restore the land to its original condition to the best of their ability.